SFO: Learning PDE Operators via Spectral Filtering: Empirical Evaluation

 \subsection{Baseline Models}

-We compare SFO to seven baselines: SVD-NO, DeepONet, FNO, UNO, MPNN, PINO, and UNet, spanning all neural-operator categories in Sec.~\ref{related_work}.
-The representatives for each category are the models in PDENNEval~\cite{pdenneval}, a survey of neural operators for PDEs, and SVD-NO.
+We compare SFO to eight baselines: SVD-NO, DeepONet, MNO, Transolver, FNO, UNO, MPNN, and PINO, spanning all neural-operator categories described in Sec.~\ref{related_work}.
+These representatives are drawn from PDENNEval~\cite{pdenneval} survey together with SVD-NO, MNO and Transolver.